Conformality of non-conformal correlators: Introduction

 The relation between contact diagrams in \eqref{flatfromsoft} immediately implies a similar equality, presented in \eqref{softarbitfeyn} between every Feynman diagram contribution with $n$ external fields and $V$ vertices in the massless field theory, and its counterpart diagram contributing to a conformal correlator with $(n+V)$ external fields and $V$ vertices.
 This is because at every vertex in any Feynman diagram, we can apply the relation \eqref{flatfromsoft} independently, thus proving our general result that all massless correlators can be expressed in terms of their conformal counterparts.

 We now provide a summary of the rest of the paper.

 In \S \ref{sec:contact}, we start with a general treatment of contact diagrams.
-We provide the first few examples of the equality \eqref{dequality} between $\dflat$ and $\dcft$ functions for three and four point massless correlators, as well as the soft limits and factorization for these cases.
-Next, we provide a proof of \eqref{circconfig} for all non-derivative contact contributions i.e. for arbitrary number of fields and scaling dimensions $\d[i]$.
-This implies that \eqref{flatfromsoft} holds for all contact diagrams.
+We provide the first few examples of the equality \eqref{dequality} between $\dflat$ and $\dcft$ functions for three and four point contact massless correlators, as well as the soft limits and factorization for these cases.
+Next, we provide a proof of \eqref{circconfig} for all contact contributions i.e. for arbitrary number of fields and scaling dimensions $\d[i]$.
+This implies that the relation \eqref{flatfromsoft} also holds for all contact diagrams.

 In \S \ref{exch}, we provide a general treatment of all diagrams with one exchanged field, in other words, all diagrams with two vertices.
 We use this representation to prove \eqref{soft1exch} which is the counterpart of \eqref{flatfromsoft} for all diagrams with two vertices.